-No Proposed Specialist Assessment Verification of Site Sensitivity And Motivation On The Need For Specialist Investigation 1 Landscape/ Visual Impact Assessment The low height, small scale and nature of the development proposal make the specialist study to inform the application unwarranted.
-The specialist study report will therefore not be conducted 2 Archaeological and Cultural Heritage Impact Assessment (HIA) A specialist has been appointed to compile a specialist study report that will inform the application.
+No Proposed Specialist Assessment Verification of Site Sensitivity And Motivation On The Need For Specialist Investigation 1 Landscape/ Visual Impact Assessment The low height, small scale and nature of the proposed development make it unlikely that the proposed would result in any kind of significant visual impact.
+The specialist study is therefore warranted and a specialist will not be appointed to compile the specialist study report.
+2 Archaeological and Cultural Heritage Impact Assessment (HIA) A specialist has been appointed to compile a specialist study report that will inform the application.
 3 Palaeontological Assessment A specialist has been appointed to compile a specialist study report that will inform the application.
 4 Terrestrial Biodiversity Assessment A specialist has been appointed to compile a specialist study report that will inform the application.
 5 Aquatic Biodiversity Impact Assessment A specialist has been appointed to compile a specialist study report that will inform the application.
 6 Socio-Economic Assessment The proposed development is unlikely to cause any kind of significant changes in the socio-economic characteristics of Kakamas.
 A specialist will therefore not be appointed to compile a socio-economic impact study report to inform the application for environmental authorisation.
 7 Plant Species Assessment A specialist has been appointed to compile a specialist study report that will inform the application.
 8 Animal Species Assessment A specialist has been appointed to compile a specialist study report that will inform the application.